“Why doesn’t anyone tell us that it’s normal to feel bad about our bodies?”

 If you grow up in American society, a society in which we are constantly bombarded with messages about one very homogenous, very unattainable image of beauty, you are likely to feel badly about your body.
-What if this whole notion that we are supposed to feel good about our bodies, to have nothing but positive thoughts about how we look, is as unattainable the airbrushed pictures we see in magazines?
+And yet, we’re also told we’re supposed to feel good about our bodies.
+Talk about a double bind!
+But what if this whole notion that we are supposed to feel good about our bodies, to have nothing but positive thoughts about how we look, is as unattainable the airbrushed pictures we see in magazines?

 Yes, you heard correctly… I’m a psychologist who works with individuals who struggle with eating, food, and body image difficulties (meaning—I work with human beings) and I’m suggesting that maybe you “should” feel/think badly about your body.
 I wish it wasn’t the case, but maybe feeling badly about your body is an inevitable outcome of growing up in this society.

 But what if the problem isn’t that we don’t like our body or that we have a negative body image?
 What if the real problem is when we let those thoughts and feelings get in the way of doing things that are important to us?
 Maybe what we need to focus on doing what is important to us, being active, being physically intimate, being more visible in this world, even when those activities might actually increase our negative thoughts or feelings about our bodies.

 This is the stance that Acceptance and Commitment Therapy (ACT) offers on the whole issue of body image.
 Rather than focusing on trying to think or feel more positively about our bodies, ACT suggests that what is most important is focusing on not letting those unpleasant thoughts or feelings stand in the way of doing what would be meaningful for you.